starhawking/ansible-role-lxd/README.md

 # ansible-role-lxd
-Ansible Role for installing LXD
+An Ansible Role for installing LXD.
+It's quite small, but lxd is exceptionally handy, so thus here is an ansible role to install it..